PlumpMath/fu-er.com/README.md

 fu-er.com
 =========

 Source for http://fu-er.com.
-This website is run as a Ruby web application using Sinatra.
+This website is built entirely in Common Lisp.

-Required gems:
+Libraries used:
+  - hunchentoot
+  - parenscript
+  - cl-who
-  - sinatra
+  - cl-css
-  - tumblr_client
+  - smackjack